 Is higher education required to work as a mental health counselor?

-It’s not enough for a professional mental health counselor to have a bachelor’s degree; a graduate programs degree in mental health is required to work as one.
+It’s not enough for a professional mental health counselor to have a bachelor’s degree; a graduate program degree in mental health is required to work as one.
 Counselor is a protected title.
 It can only be used by those who are qualified under state law.
 To practice private or school counseling, all states in the United States require prospective mental health counselors to have a graduate programs degree in mental health and be licensed.

 Current counselors, particularly substance abuse counselors, may obtain licensure with only a high school diploma, an associate’s degree, or a bachelor’s degree in mental health.